As the founder of a goal-setting and planning company, I’ve learned a thing or two about productivity.

 Don’t worry about the quality of these items.
 The goal is to move all your thoughts from your brain → paper – no matter if you end up cutting it later or not.
 This simple act of getting everything out of my head is seriously therapeutic.
 It’s like you’re closing open tabs in your brain that will allow you to think more clearly without all the junk slowing it down.

 I use the Weekly Action Pad for this part of my week.
-Writing down all my thoughts before I can then filter them into a plan for the week.
+I write down all my thoughts before I can filter them into a plan for the week.

 Step 2: Batch tasks